 If you missed Janet Lottâ€™s great workshop for tango dancers, Dancing with Gravity, here is an overview that might be helpful.
-You can always take her next workshop.
-Check for dates under the Events link.
+You can take her next workshop coming up, April 28, 2012.

 Janet has an MFA from the California Institute of Art, has directed her own dance troupe, and is a skilled practitioner of Alexander Technique.
 Janet focused on issues of balance and avoiding injury by understanding what she calls â€œtensegrityâ€ of the body.